Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

-Further complicating the task of count data analysis is the inexorable growth in the volume and dimensionality of collected data---e.g., due to the expansion of global communication and social networks and the analysis of the corresponding data.
-In such large-dimensional settings, multiway data analysis and \textit{tensor decompositions} extract insight to interpret the role of each independent data component \cite{4538221}.
-When applied to tensors containing redundant and/or correlated information, such factorized representations provide a compressive manner by which to process data that are otherwise too large to handle efficiently.
+Further complicating the task of count data analysis is the inexorable growth in the volume and dimension of collected data---e.g., due to the expansion of global communication and social networks generating immense amounts of data to be mined.
+In such large-dimensional settings, multiway data analysis and \textit{tensor decompositions} (or factorizations) extract insight to interpret the role of each independent data component \cite{4538221}.
+When applied to tensors containing redundant and/or correlated information, such factorized representations additionally provide a compressive manner by which to process data that are otherwise too large to handle efficiently.
 Due to the relative simplicity of many data generation processes, the underlying multiway distributions can be modeled accurately by parametric tensors with few components relative to the ambient dimensions (i.e., low-rank tensors \cite{kolda}).
-For this reason, tensor decompositions are a numerically efficient tool by which to achieve multivariate statistical inference \cite{Nouy2017}.
+For this reason, tensor decompositions are a numerically efficient tool to achieve multivariate statistical inference.

-Our contribution is to propose a novel statistical inference paradigm that efficiently handles zero-inflation in multiway count data.
-Focusing on the commonly used multiparameter \textit{Poisson model}, we condition this distribution on the positive integers to ignore all zero values and treat the respective data array entries as unobserved.
-Under a low-rank parametric tensor model, we achieve parameter estimation via \textit{tensor completion} that imposes large \textit{zero-truncated Poisson} likelihood.
-In this manner, we exploit the low-dimensional structure found in many multiway parametric models to accurately infer the underlying mean values of the entire volume in an underdetermined setting that only considers non-zero count values.
-In contrast to other methods that accommodate for an abundance of zeros, our approach does not introduce additional parameters to be tuned or solved \cite{doi:10.1063/1.4980994,https://doi.org/10.1002/sim.3699,doi:10.5539/ijsp.v7n3p22} and does not require the zero values to be classified as true or false zeros \cite{bmpc:19}.
-Our contribution is a simple but accurate work flow that is numerically efficient while reducing the potential for tuning and misclassification errors.
+In this paper, we propose a novel statistical inference technique for multi-way count data that is saturated by false zero values.
+We truncate the multi-parameter \textit{Poisson model} to the positive integers, ignore zero values and treat the respective array entries as unobserved.
+Under a low-rank parametric tensor model, we achieve parameter estimation via \textit{tensor completion} that imposes large \textit{zero-truncated Poisson} likelihood using only the positive counts.
+In this manner, we exploit the low-dimensional structure found in many parametric models to accurately infer the underlying mean values of the entire volume in an under-determined setting that avoids false zero counts in regression.